 City of Phoenix Overview

-The City of Phoenix is home to over 1.6 million residents.
-As a dynamic hub, it leads one of the fastest-growing regional economies and job sectors in the nation.
-As Arizona’s capital, it is the center for commercial, financial, cultural, and governmental activities in the state.
+The City of Phoenix is home to more than 1.6 million residents and anchors one of the nation’s fastest-growing economies and job markets.
+As Arizona’s capital city, Phoenix serves as the state’s center for business, finance, culture, and government operations.

 The Phoenix Mountains Preserve currently spans over 38,000 acres and includes North Mountain, Camelback Mountain, Piestewa Peak, Phoenix Sonoran Preserve, and South Mountain Park.
 According to the City of Phoenix, there are plans to acquire additional acreage in the future as the number of visitors and Phoenicians increase.
 Camelback Mountain is regularly ranked as one of the nation’s top hiking destinations.